ivoGanev/ivoganev.github.io/_posts/2021-03-1-android-interview-questions.markdown

 #### What are the core six lifecycle callbacks?

-You can remember them as CSR(Caesar), PSD(The Photoshop file format)

 - `onCreate()` - Called when the activity is created.
 Used for static set up: create views, bind data to lists, etc. Provides wth Bundle containing the activity's previously frozen state, if there was one.

 - `onStart()` - Called after your activity has been stopped, prior to it being started again.